 Besides having fully sustainable materials, Solios avoids using toxic waste during the manufacturing process.
 The packaging is made from 100% recycled cardboard, so you won’t have to be worried about that either.

 Triwa is a Stockholm-based company focused on designing and manufacturing responsible fashionable watches.
-Since 2007, this company has made designs that not only look good but also make a political statement.
+Since 2007, this company has made designs that look good and make a political statement.
 Their models feature a combination of Scandinavian simplicity and Japanese technology.

 Besides using recycled PET for manufacturing the straps, Triwa’s latest line uses scrapped metal from recycled illegal firearms sourced from conflict zones all around the globe.
 A percentage of the sales also goes back to support the victims of those in conflict zones.